 How to make berry sauce from frozen berries

 This sauce is so easy.
 Start by warming the jam in a small saucepan.
 Then add in the frozen berries.
 I like to cut up the berries if they are whole, especially with strawberries since they can be so big.
-If using raspberries, no need to cut up, they will break down very quickly once heated.
+My favorite is when I find sliced frozen strawberries - it makes this even easier!

 Use a spatula to break up any frozen-together chunks and spread the mixture evenly in the pan.
 Then, use medium heat to bring this to a boil, and then boil for one minute, stirring constantly.
 Remove from heat and allow to cool.